gkotian/gkotian.github.io/travels/_posts/2010-02-09-khao-san-road.md

 title: Khao San Road
 categories:
 - Thailand
-excerpt: Our first stop in Bangkok was Khao San Road.
-Vinay had told me a lot about this backpacker friendly place packed with tourists, and it sure did not dissapoint.
 ---

 Our first stop in Bangkok was Khao San Road.
 Vinay had told me a lot about this